China gains hoist Asian stocks to two-year peak

 Traders said that suggested authorities were discomfited by recent gains in the currency.
 However the lack of an aggressively weaker setting of the onshore trading band cooled some of those concerns and the yuan pared losses a little.

 The yuan is up more than 7% since late May and had shot higher on Friday as investors wagered that a Joe Biden presidency would drive smoother Sino-U.S. relations.
-It last sat at 6.7211 per dollar in onshore trade.
+It last sat at 6.7196 per dollar in onshore trade CNY=.
 [CNY/]

 “We continue to expect a stronger yuan on the back of our expectation of solid Chinese growth and favourable interest rate differentials between China and the U.S.,” Goldman Sachs’ analysts said in a note, with a 12-month yuan forecast at 6.50.